Skip to content Skip to sidebar Skip to footer

 GelatinSometimes allowedNot allowed

-Focus FoodsPlant foods + dairy/eggsPlant foods only
+Focus FoodsPlant foods + dairy/eggsOnly plant-based foods

 Which One Is Better?

-• Protein (beans, tofu, legumes)
+• Protein – Lentils, beans, tofu, tempeh